 Storage

-An SDDC can use vSAN OSA or external NFS storage.
+An SDDC can use vSAN or external NFS storage.
 The host and storage types you choose when you create the SDDC apply to SDDC Cluster-1, which supports SDDC management appliances.
 When you add clusters to the SDDC, you can use other host types if you want.
 For more information, see VMC on AWS Host Types.
 The VMware Cloud Tech Zone article VMware Cloud on AWS: Storage Architectureexplains our storage architecture and available storage types.
 And the VMware Cloud Tech Zone Designlets VMware Cloud on AWS Management Cluster Planning and VMware Cloud on AWS: Stretched Clusters provide an in-depth discussion of SDDC host and cluster configuration options.

 Compute and Memory